Saturday, January 16, 2021

 What is button debouncing

 When a button is pressed or released it takes a certain amount of time before the two contacts reach a stable state.
-During that time the contacts are known to be bouncing sending multiple on off signals to the microcontroller before they settle to either on or off.
+During that time the contacts are known to be "bouncing" sending multiple on off signals to the microcontroller before they settle to either on or off.

-The bouncing time period depends on the speed the button is pressed, the force, the button quality and the age of the button.
+The "bouncing" time period depends on the speed the button is pressed, the force, the button quality and the age of the button.
 With time the contacts will oxidize especially with low quality buttons.

 For one or two buttons the debouncing can be made in hardware by connecting a capacitor in parallel with the button that will keep the voltage across the button stable during press or release.
-But when having many buttons it is more practical to make the debouncing in software where it is also easier to modify the debouncing time compared to a capacitor.
+But when having many buttons, it is more practical to make the debouncing in software where it is also easier to modify the debouncing time compared to a capacitor.

-Button debouncing in software using the Binary Button Debounce (BBM) method
+Button debouncing in software

 Button debouncing using Binary Button Debounce (BBD)